 The eighteen miles from Drumnadrochit north along tracks and minor roads to Inverness make this the longest and hardest single day on the standard schedule for the walk.
 The day also takes you to the highest point on the walk after you climb above the A82 and out of the Great Glen altogether.
 The end of the walk brings you to Inverness, Scotland's fourth city.

 The official end point for the Great Glen Way is at Inverness Castle, destroyed by Jacobites and rebuilt as a courthouse.
-Inverness offers a wide range of accommodation, which can be found via our Inverness, Nairn & Cromarty Firth area pages.
+Inverness offers a wide range of accommodation, which can be found via our Inverness, Loch Ness & Cromarty Firth area pages.
 It also has a railway station with links to the south, just beyond the castle.